ClickCease

 This also came up in public commentary about our work.
 Shine Lawyers filed an IPONZ revocation proceeding relating to trade mark branding and then withdrew.
 My summary of that dispute is here: Shine Lawyers v No Win No Fee Kiwi Limited - IPONZ revocation proceeding (discontinued) .

-I also reject vague claims about "bad advocates" that are not supported by concrete examples or data.
-If someone says the system is being harmed, they should be prepared to show: (1) what pattern they are alleging, (2) how often it happens, and (3) what regulatory response would actually fix it.
+I reject vague claims about "bad advocates" that are not supported by concrete examples or data.
+If someone says the system is being harmed, they should be prepared to show: (1) what pattern they are alleging, (2) how often it happens, (3) whether it is advocate-specific, and (4) why existing powers cannot deal with it.

 Why low-level resolution matters